-Raising Boys…Those Scalawags!
+Raising Boys…Those Rascals!

 Where’s the hammer?
 I’m going to finally hang this weathered oar on the boys bedroom wall.
 Wait…what is scratched into the wood?